 Haringey Council give grants for 3 year olds as well as for 4 year olds.
 The cut off dates for each term are: 31st March, 31st August and 31st December.
 This means that grants are only payable in the next term starting after one of the cut off dates if you child reaches 3 years of age on or before one of those dates.
 E.g. A child born 28th December is entitled to a grant for the following January term.
 A child born 1st January does not qualify for a grant until the following April term.

-All those parents in receipt of the NEG grant mentioned above, we ask for a contribution of £400 per term.
+All those parents in receipt of the NEG grant mentioned above, we ask for a quality voluntary contribution of £450 per term.

 What help can you get with paying for your childcare?

 Some two year olds are now entitled to receive 15 free hours of early education each week.
 Please speak to the manager for more information on the ligibility criteria.
 All three and four year olds are entitled to receive 15 free hours of early education.
 Your child will become eligible for the funding in the term after they become three years old and continue until they start in the reception class of their primary school.